adaksuman/genapp/README.md

 genapp is a light weight framework for deploying and managing applications.

-?? genapp uses runit to supervise applications.

 # Production Requirements

-??
-The following [runit][] tools must be installed and available on the path:

-- chpst
-- runsvdir

-Other requirements:
+In production, genapp must be run as root.

+Required software:

 - [Erlang][]

-In production, genapp must be run as root.

 # Development Requirements

 genapp may be run in development mode as a non-privileged user.

-Requirements:
+Required software:

 - [Erlang][]